switch900/COMP3618_Final_Assignment_V2/README.md

 # COMP3618FinalProject
 Final Project for COMP 3618 Winter 2019

+Made Changes to Sql Query in titleBasicsController.
+Got rid of method that searches by pagesize and index and replaced it with search by id.
+Made changes to WPF UI to utilize new queries.

 ## Must do
 ### Restore the database from a bak file
 * Right click on `Databases` -> `Restore Databases...` -> Browse your .bak file in `Device` -> `OK`